qruddy/SEED-Lab/Demo 1/README.md

 Folder for SEED Lab Team 10 Demo 1

-Arduino - folder for Arduino code
+Arduino - folder for Arduino code, including the encoder reading and control systems

-Rotation Numbers -
+Rotation Numbers - values used for determing transfer function in Simulink for phi

-Serial Monitor Numbers -
+Serial Monitor Numbers - values used for determing transfer function in Simulink for rho

 project-board.md - description of each team member's task(s)